-- Watch A Symphony of Lights, the world’s largest permanent light and sound show every night at 8pm along the Victoria Harbour foreshore
+- Watch A Symphony of LightsOpens external site in a new window, the world’s largest permanent light and sound show every night at 8pm along the Victoria Harbour foreshore

-- Discover the contrast of Hong Kong's great outdoors, from outlying islands to sandy beaches and undulating mountain paths.
+- Discover the contrast of Hong Kong's great outdoorsOpens external site in a new window, from outlying islands to sandy beaches and undulating mountain paths.

 Hong Kong Island